 Create your survey

 This article will guide you on how to create a teacher survey about student engagement.
-If you want to build one fast, Specific lets you generate your ideal survey in seconds, powered by expert AI.
+With Specific, you can build or generate effective conversational surveys in seconds using AI-powered tools tailored to your needs.

 Steps to create a survey for teachers about student engagement

 If you want to save time, just click this link to generate a survey with Specific.
-Creating teacher surveys about student engagement with AI is as easy as it gets:
+You’ll have your survey ready in no time—no technical skills required.
+Here’s how easy it is:

 1. Tell what survey you want.